Sup2point0/Assort/Yu-Gi-Oh!/cards/readme.md

 # Cards

-All the custom cards I’ve cryzen.
+All the custom cards I’ve created.

 <br>